Language-Research-Technology/ldaca-website/content/news/posts/ldaca-metadata-ecosystem-eresearch-2022/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide10.png' alt='  ' title='Slide: 10' border='1'  width='85%%'/>

-For this Research Data Commons work, we are using the Arkisto Platform (introduced [at eResearch 2020](http://ptsefton.com/2020/11/23/Arkisto/index.html)).
+For this Research Data Commons work, we are using the {{< glossary_link display="Arkisto" id="arkisto" >}} Platform (introduced [at eResearch 2020](http://ptsefton.com/2020/11/23/Arkisto/index.html)).

-Arkisto aims to ensure the long-term preservation of data independently of code and services, recognizing the ephemeral nature of software and platforms.
+{{< glossary_link display="Arkisto" id="arkisto" >}} aims to ensure the long-term preservation of data independently of code and services, recognizing the ephemeral nature of software and platforms.
 We know that sustaining software platforms can be hard and aim to make sure that important data assets are not locked up in databases or hard-coded logic of some hard-to-maintain application.

-Inspired by PARADISEC’s approach the Arkisto platform is based on the idea of storing data in simple easy-to-manage file or object storage systems with metadata in an easily readable standard format.
+Inspired by PARADISEC’s approach the {{< glossary_link display="Arkisto" id="arkisto" >}} platform is based on the idea of storing data in simple easy-to-manage file or object storage systems with metadata in an easily readable standard format.

 The LDaCA repositories use the Oxford Common File Layout ([OCFL](https://ocfl.io/)) standard which is backed and used by a number of universities and has multiple implementations while PARADISEC data will be migrated to a simpler data storage approach [NOCFL](https://github.com/CoEDL/nocfl-js), which is a single-library implementation, inspired by some of the same aims, but with different implementation choices to avoid data being obfuscated by OCFL’s layout, which is a product of its commitment to immutable, write-once file management.